Publication Ethics and Publication Malpractice Statement

 Re-using parts of a work without attribution: This includes using figures, illustrations or tables without referencing, acknowledgment and quotation marks.
 As the author, it is your responsibility to obtain permission for the copyright.

 Self-Plagiarism: The Business Review expects original content only; research may be repeated only if it leads to a newer or different conclusion.
-If any element of previously published research has been used, you must ensure that it is referenced fully and disclose this to the editorial office at the time of submission.
+If any element of previously published research has been used, you must ensure that it is cited and referenced appropriately in the recent submission.

 Handling Plagiarism